Why Checking your Breasts is important and How to Check your Breasts with Implants

-Saline implants do not run the risk of silent rupture (a rupture is usually seen with the eye), you can wait a little longer between checkups, assuming you are happy with the way your breasts look and you aren’t experiencing any issues to cause concern.
-For most saline breast implant patients, having your implants checked every 5 to 10 years is adequate.
+On the other hand, saline implants do not run the risk of silent rupture (a rupture is usually seen with the eye).
+You can wait a little longer between checkups, assuming you are happy with the way your breasts look and you aren’t experiencing any issues that cause concern.
+In fact, saline breast implant patients are usually ok to wait for 5 to 10 years between checks.

 Regardless of what type of breast implants, you should go for scheduled mammograms, recommended by your doctor.
 Mammograms will not hurt your breast implants, and professionals are trained in how to perform and read mammograms for patients who have had a breast augmentation.

-It’s important to pay attention to your breasts and get them checked if you observe anything unusual.
+It’s important to pay attention to your breasts and undergo a breast exam if you observe anything unusual.
 Following are some symptoms that can happen and why it’s a good idea to resolve them.

 - However, cases that are more advanced will need to be treated with surgery to remove the old implant and breast capsule (scar tissue) and place new implants if desired.